-With INSERT, UPDATE, DELETE and Merge SQL queries, you can modify Table data easily.
+With SQL queries like INSERT, UPDATE, DELETE, and Merge, you can easily modify data in a Table.

 INSERT Query